Charan-Karthik/Charan-Karthik/README.md

 <p align="center"> Welcome to my Github page!
 Check out my <b>pinned repositories</b> for some <b>cool projects</b> I've been working on :) </p>

 👨🏾‍💻 _**Who am I?**_
-I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).
+I am a full-stack/back-end software engineer interested in applying my skills to solve problems and create products/provide services that enhance others' lives.

 🌱 _**I'm currently working on**_
 * maintaining and improving my coding skills (mainly by developing personal projects and challenging myself to try doing things a different way, learn how to implement a new feature, or integrate another framework)